Shirel Ortiz: Señorita Panamá 2018

 Ortiz is 5 ft 9 1⁄2 in (1.77 m) tall, and competed in the national beauty pageant Señorita Panamá 2018.
-She was crowned as Miss International Panama 2018 was held at the Roberto Durán Arena in Panama City on 7 June 2018.
+She was crowned as Miss International Panama 2018 which was held at the Roberto Durán Arena in Panama City on 7 June 2018.
 She represented the state of Panama Centro.

 Miss International 2018

-She represented Panamá in the 2018 Miss International pageant.
+She represented Panama in the 2018 Miss International pageant.